tari-project/bulletproofs-plus/README.md

     [Bulletproofs](https://github.com/dalek-cryptography/bulletproofs), which in turn is built on top of Dalek's [group operations on Ristretto and Curve25519](https://github.com/dalek-cryptography/curve25519-dalek).

-[5] Another pre-cursor to this work is
+[5] Another precursor to this work is
     [Monero's implementation](https://www.getmonero.org/2020/12/24/Bulletproofs+-in-Monero.html) of Bulletproofs+.

 ## Copyright